How I Celebrate Christmas as a Hindu Mum

 Apart from these, here are my top ways to make a merry Christmas indeed merry and memorable.

 - Presents have been accumulating in that store that no one is allowed to open since September.
 I love to see my kids’ faces light up on Christmas day.
-We all know gift giving is very expensive.
-So come September I start collecting stuff that I know will be useful and valued so that it seems that Santa valued their good behavior.
+We all know gift-giving is very expensive.
+So come September I start collecting stuff that I know will be useful and valued so that it seems that Santa valued their good behaviour.
 Smiling faces all around.

 - I take lots and lots of pictures.
 Yes, the corny dress-up pictures.
 It is hard work and there is loads of crying, sulking, shoving and tugging but at the end of the 2 hours of me almost wanting to pull my hair out I might get one or two really fantastic pictures that will remain a memory forever.